Visitor policy and protocols for Health PEI facilities, including Long-Term Care facilities

 Information for patients, residents, partners in care, visitors, staff and physicians

-Due to the COVID-19 pandemic, Health PEI has had to implement protocols for visiting at our health care facilities.
-These protocols are necessary to protect patients, residents, staff and physicians from the virus, and to avoid the spread of COVID-19.
+Due to the COVID-19 pandemic, Health PEI has had to implement protocols for visiting at our healthcare facilities.
+These protocols are necessary to protect patients, residents, staff, and physicians from the virus, and to avoid the spread of COVID-19 (and other respiratory illnesses).
 The visitor protocol is regularly reviewed and changed as necessary depending on the current threat from the virus.

-What is the difference between a Partner in Care, Designated Visitor and a Visitor?
+What is the difference between a partner in care, a designated visitor, and a visitor?

 What are the current protocols in place across Health PEI?